 There is still a long way to go as the Copperfin will encounter an aircraft carrier as well as a destroyer in order to complete their mission and return safely.
 If that’s even possible.

-NOTABLE: This film received an Oscar nomination for Best Writing, Original Story.
+NOTABLE: Destination Tokyo received an Oscar nomination for Best Writing, Original Story.

 Destination Tokyo was a great influence to then actor Ronald Reagan and his acceptance of a role as a World War II submarine Captain in the 1957 film Hellcats of the Navy.